 Unfortunately, between smartphones, electronics, smart watches, etc., we’ve drifted further from nature.
 Some people no longer know how to connect with the outdoors and use these bounties to lift their mind, body and spirit.
 This is especially important for people in recovery who must learn new ways to cope with stress.

 Here at Continuum Recovery Center of Colorado, we firmly believe that spending time in nature is good for the soul.
-Let’s discuss some of the reasons why nature should be a part of your alcohol recovery in Denver.
+Let’s discuss some of the reasons why outdoor nature should be a part of your alcohol recovery programs in Denver.

 What Role Does Nature Play in Addiction Recovery?